Science and Technology Projects

 Project 4.1: Joint research strategy

 To enable a coordinated, targeted approach to bushfire science and research investment, this project will deliver a bushfire science strategy, including joint priorities for investment, and governance and processes for engagement of research providers.

 Project 4.3: Improve modelling tools

-To improve the capability of Phoenix Rapidfire and Victorian Fire Risk Register and develop tools for use in planning and community engagement, this project will deliver guidelines for better complimentary application of Phoenix and Victorian Fire Risk Register and a long-term plan for development of better integrated tools.
+This project is delivering analysis guidelines for better complimentary application of Phoenix and Victorian Fire Risk Register and a long-term plan for development of better integrated tools.

 Collecting, evaluating and using evidence allows us to make more informed decisions about bushfire management, and continuously improve our management of bushfire risk.

 As part of the Safer Together program, the following research projects are currently under way.

 We are world-leaders in fire science.
 Our fire analysis and modelling is sophisticated and continually strengthened by fire scientists who are leaders in their fields.
 Through research partnerships, we are continually improving our understanding of how fires start, spread and behave.

 Understanding the impacts of climate change on fire weather variables (lead agency DELWP)